k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 # Task Execution - Overriding Parameters

-A task execution can override execution parameters, as follows:
+A task execution can override execution parameters by:

 - Setting the active environment based on the task's environments.
 - Setting key-value parameters on a session level.